Gallicchio-Lab/openmm_sdm_workflow/README.md

 ### OpenMM

-We recommend installing OpenMM from [source](https://github.com/pandegroup/openmm) since most of the steps required are the same as for building the SDM-related plugins (see below).
-However binary installations of OpenMM should probably also work.
+We recommend installing OpenMM from [source](https://github.com/pandegroup/openmm) as several necessary steps are similar to that of building SDM-related plugins (see below).
+Binary installations of OpenMM can also work.
 Detailed building instructions for OpenMM are [here](http://docs.openmm.org/latest/userguide/library.html#compiling-openmm-from-source-code).
 SDM requires an OpenCL platform with GPUs from NVIDIA (CUDA) or AMD, which we assume are in place.

-These are the steps we used to build OpenMM 7.3.1 on an Ubuntu 16.04 system:
+The steps we used to build OpenMM 7.3.1 on an Ubuntu 16.04 system involve:

 ```
 mkdir $HOME/devel